 Tom Brakke, CFA

-I provide a range of consulting services to investment decision makers in all kinds of organizations, including asset owners, asset managers, advisory firms, consultants, etc. I work on a project basis or on retainer.
+I provide a range of consulting services to investment decision makers in all kinds of organizations, including asset owners, asset managers, advisory firms, consultants, etc. I work on a project basis, on retainer, or by the hour.

 While the engagements can span a variety of different areas, many have at their core an independent review, which is designed to identify areas for improvement for an organization that wants to increase its chances of success.